BYLAWS of the Columbia College Student Council

 E. The board, at its discretion, may refuse to hear an appeal.
 Such a refusal shall require a 2/3 majority vote of the members of the board.

-F. Appealing candidates shall have the opportunity to remove one member of the board before the proceedings begin, and when challenged, the board member must step down.
+F. Appealing candidates shall have the opportunity to remove two members of the board before the proceedings begin, and when challenged, the board members must step down.
 The chair may be one of those members challenged, and in the event the chair steps down, the board shall select a new chair.

 G. From the time an appeal is filed, the CCSC Judicial Board shall have 24 hours to conduct a hearing and rule on the appeal.